KUJP-code/KU-wiki/src/content/docs/setsumeikai/gas_sheet.md

   - tel
   - email
   - body (the details I noticed in the inquiry sheet and thought might be from the text area/optional fields)
-  - '' (an empty string for the followup status column)
+  - '' (an empty string for the follow-up status column)
   - age
   - reservation date, time and school from the local variables set above
 - The following keys from `data` (the inquiry) are added to `arr_sub` in the following order, than `arr_sub` is pushed to `o_data_sub`